Given a list of values and a corresponding list of probabilities, the Excel PROB function calculates the probability associated with a given range.

 |1||x||probability||=PROB( A2:A9, B2:B9, 3 )||- Returns the value 0.22|

 |2||0||0.1||=PROB( A2:A9, B2:B9, 3, 5 )||- Returns the value 0.52|

 |3||1||0.15||=PROB( A2:A9, B2:B9, 8, 10 )||- Returns the value 0|

-Further details and examples of the Excel Prob function are provided on the Microsoft Office website.
+For further details and examples of the Excel Prob function, see the Microsoft Office website.

 If you get an error returned from the Excel Prob Function, this is likely to be one of the following: